 All didactic courses are taught online.
 Students are responsible for obtaining approval from their desired clinical site.
 Students will be required to submit copies of the following as part of the admissions process: valid SC Driver's License or Birth Certificate, current ARRT/ARDMS/NMTCB card and SCRQSA state license.
-A Criminal Background Check, current 10 panel Drug Screening, proof of current CPR certification, 2 step TB (PPD) test, Chickenpox vaccination/titer, MMR vaccinations, Hepatitis B vaccinations, Tetanus, Diphtheria, and Pertussis (TDAP) vaccinations, COVID-19 vaccination and required titers, a recent Physical and Health Form, provided by the College, are required before entering the MRI clinical education centers.
+A Criminal Background Check, current 10 panel Drug Screening, proof of current CPR certification, 2 step TB (PPD) test, Chickenpox vaccination/titer, MMR vaccinations, Hepatitis B vaccinations, Tetanus, Diphtheria, and Pertussis (TDAP) vaccinations, a recent Physical and Health Form, provided by the College, are required before entering the MRI clinical education centers.
 (Details are provided in the acceptance packet.)